 Choosing a VPN for China: 4 key points to consider

-You need a good VPN for China, which could bypass the Great Firewall as well as protect your privacy.
-But even the most secure service is rendered impotent if the connection speed is pedestrian or the client software throws around errors and crashes more often than Windows 98.
-And nobody wants to pay more than it’s worth, so if the price of a VPN is well above the industry average of $10.6/month, it’d better offer something special.
+You need a good VPN for China that can bypass the Great Firewall and protect your privacy.
+But even the most secure service is rendered useless if the connection speed is slow or the client software throws around errors and crashes more often than Windows 98.
+And nobody wants to pay more than it’s worth, so if the price of a VPN is well above the industry average of $10.60/month, it’d better offer something special.

-But there are also some specific points you should consider before choosing a VPN for China because a service failing to deliver in these areas will probably give you mild to severe headaches that even Chinese medicine will be unable to cure:
+But there are also some specific points you should consider before choosing a VPN for China, because a service failing to deliver in these areas will probably give you a lot of headaches:

 - The number of servers in Asia